 CSRO supports maximum response time requirements for both routine and exigent prior authorization requests.
 Delays in care caused by administrative processes can lead to disease progression and avoidable harm for patients with chronic, complex conditions.
-As such, we commend HB 144 for requiring health plans and utilization review entities respond to routine prior authorization requests within 72 hours and to exigent requests within 24 hours.
+As such, would appreciate working with you in future to ensure that health plans and utilization review entities respond to routine prior authorization requests within 72 hours and to exigent requests within 24 hours.
 Prompt determinations will reduce unnecessary care interruptions and ensure that patients are not left waiting for access to therapies that have already been deemed medically necessary by their treating physician.